 - Having more than a half-ounce of cannabis or paraphernalia can land you in jail for months on top of a $1,000 fine.

-- The only legal alternative to marijuana in North California is hemp-derived delta-8 THC.
+- The only legal alternative to marijuana in North Carolina is hemp-derived delta-8 THC.

 - Delta-8 THC products are federally legal as long as they contain no more than 0.3% delta-9 THC.